Skip to main content

 RJ officially graduated on 6/30/24 and will join his first-choice institution at the University of North Carolina, where he will continue researching global infectious disease tracking methods..
 RJ has carefully cultivated his research focus while in the Utah StARR program to set him up for success researching global infectious disease tracking.
 In the past year in Utah StARR, RJ has traveled internationally with his research mentor Dr. Daniel Leung to collect first-hand data in Bangladesh on diarrheal diseases and has published two first-author manuscripts.
 He plans to continue focusing on these topics moving forward into his next role.

 As a UStARR scholar, Dr. Vardell's research focused on real world outcomes in hematology patients.
 By using large real-world databases, she aims to improve the understanding and prevention of cardiac and vascular adverse events in chronic myeloid leukemia and multiple myeloma patients.
-She has been involved in multiple projects identifying areas of outcomes disparities in the treatment of patients with hematologic malignancies.
+She has been involved in multiple projects investigating population health markers in terms of outcomes in the treatment of patients with hematologic malignancies.
 Her goal is to continue research in the fields of classical and malignant hematology as a clinician-investigator hematologist.
-Dr. Vardell will be continuing her career locally as a fellow at the prestigious Huntsman Cancer Institute in Salt Lake City.
+Dr. Vardell continued her post-StARR career as a fellow at the prestigious Huntsman Cancer Institute in Salt Lake City, and has recently accepted a new position with Intermountain Health Care..

 Alexander Zheutlin